-If your deadlines are not met, as either a sole trader or a limited company you will incur fines.
+If your deadlines are not met, as either a sole trader or a limited company you will incur penalties and often interest.

 To ensure you comply with financial regulatory standards we would recommend using an accountant to complete these for your company.

-You may be feeling completely overwhelmed by the information detailed here, which is completely normal.
-So to break it down the next things to do are:
+You may be feeling overwhelmed by the information detailed within this guide, so to break it down the next steps to do are:

 - Decide if you will operate as a sole trader or as a limited company